-Engineering degrees have long provided a pathway to stable, rewarding and challenging jobs for passionate problem solvers, but the upside to engineering careers doesn't end there.
+Engineering degree programs have long provided a pathway to stable, rewarding and challenging jobs for passionate problem solvers, but the upside to engineering careers doesn't end there.
 All throughout history, engineers have found themselves at the cutting edge of culture and technology, designing and building the products and technologies that make civilization possible.

 Engineering disciplines contain some of the most important STEM careers on the job market today, from the civil engineers who build our bridges and roads to the environmental engineers who work to ensure that human endeavor stays compatible with the natural world.
-Here's some info about the degrees available at campus-based and online schools in engineering and how they can prepare you for a few of the hottest jobs in the field.
+Here's some info about the degree programs available at campus-based and online schools in engineering and how they can prepare you for a few of the hottest jobs in the field.

 The value of engineering degrees

 The world will always need skilled engineers, and engineering firms are constantly on the lookout for candidates who can contribute to their mission.
 Earning an engineering degree is a time-tested way to demonstrate that you're qualified to meet the challenges of an advertised position.

 Degrees from certain engineering programs may carry more weight than others, particularly among employers hiring for competitive positions.
 Here's a list of the top 5 schools for undergraduate engineering degree programs in 2015, according to U.S. News & World Report: